Runner's Footprints

 • 1 cup 5-10 minutes before exercise

-• 1 cup every 15-20 minutes during exercise, especially in warm weather
+• 1 cup every 15-20 minutes during exercise; increase in warm weather

 What about sports drinks?

 If a vigorous exercise session lasts longer than 60 minutes, it’s a great idea to drink a sports beverage during the activity.
 You should choose something with a minimum of 4 to 8% carbohydrate along with electrolytes (sodium, potassium, magnesium, etc.) depending on the length of time you are exercising.
-My favorite is Electrolit, which provides all the above in an optimal ratio.
+My favorite is Electrolit, which provides electrolytes in an optimal ratio.
 It promotes fluid absorption while providing caloric energy.
-Many people consider sports drinks unpleasant during rest, but appreciate these lightly sweetened or flavored beverages while participating in sports.
-Athletes tolerate various beverages or sports drinks differently.
-Therefore you should never experiment with a new drink during a competition.
-Your training workouts are the time to try new and different options.
+The higher the temperature / humidity are then be mindful of your electrolyte intake, particularly sodium.
+One of my favorite ways it pre-load and/or replenish sodium is Pickle Juice (use discount NADIA20 for 20% off).
+Pre-loading is a HUGE asset when training in heat.
+Therefore, increase your electrolyte / sodium intake -- ensure you train your GI tract first during your training systems to explore the best consumption rate is for you.
+You should never experiment with a new drink during a competition.
+Your training sessions are the time to explore new and different options.

 Do the fluid recommendations change after I’m through exercising?